Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 But current mortgage rules allow sellers and other parties to pay all or part of your closing costs.

-Here’s how to get the maximum seller concession possible.
+Here’s how much you're able to receive, the other interested parties who might contribute to your closing costs, and how to get the maximum seller concession possible.

 Conventional Loan Seller Concession Maximums